• Who is Kat Biggie?

 Let’s Talk About Poop… Everyone Else Is!

-September 13, 2012 By katbiggie Leave a Comment
+September 13, 2012 by katbiggie Leave a Comment

 We’re having a drastic change in pace today… I don’t want all of my posts to make you feel like jumping off of a bridge, so tonight, you get the distinct pleasure of hearing one of my favorite funny stories of motherhood.